juhana/vorple-if.com/docs/js-api.md

 <a name="module_prompt.init"></a>

 ### prompt.init()
-Hook into the lineinput's ready event for passing commands from the queue.
+Hook into Haven's input listeners

 **Kind**: static method of [<code>prompt</code>](#module_prompt)
 <a name="module_prompt.queueCommand"></a>